About

 Short bio

-Elisabetta Perotti is a Schmidt Science Postdoctoral Fellow in the Department of Electrical, Computer, and Energy Engineering at the University of Colorado Boulder.
-Before joining CU, she obtained her PhD in Physics from Uppsala University.
+Elisabetta Perotti is a Postdoctoral Researcher in the Division of Energy Technology, Department of Space, Earth and Environment at Chalmers University of Technology in Gothenburg, Sweden.
+From 2022 to 2024, she was a Schmidt Science Postdoctoral Fellow at the Department of Electrical, Computer and Energy Engineering (ECEE), University of Colorado Boulder.
+Before joining CU, she received her PhD in Physics from Uppsala University, Sweden.
 Elisabetta’s research interests span multiple fields, from theoretical hadron physics to applied mathematics.
-Her current work focuses on the development of optimization and control algorithms that can be deployed in networked systems such as transportation systems, power grids, and data centers.
+Her current research focuses on control, optimization and modeling of electrical distribution systems and transportation networks.

 Recent news

-• [May 24] Our preprint Incremental Volt/Var Control for Distribution Networks via Chance-Constrained Optimization proposes a decentralized, incremental Volt/Var control strategy for voltage regulation in distribution networks.
+- [May 24] Our paper Incremental Volt/Var Control for Distribution Networks via Chance-Constrained Optimization proposes a decentralized, incremental Volt/Var control strategy for voltage regulation in distribution networks.
 Cost savings can be achieved in a controlled, predictable way by tolerating a prescribed probability of voltage violations.

-• [May 23] My inteview for the CU Boulder College of Engineering is a great summary of my first year spent at CU Boulder, as a Schmidt Science Postdoctoral Fellow.
+- [May 23] My interview for the CU Boulder College of Engineering is a great summary of my first year spent at CU Boulder, as a Schmidt Science Postdoctoral Fellow.